Keeys-App/keeysapp/docs/obsidian/Project Export Import.md

 ## Export Format

-The export format follows the i18n structure:
+The export format follows the i18n structure with separate keys and translations sections:

 ```json
 {